 The waters are warm and shallow and perfect for bathing.
 Railay is also really popular for rock climbers – just look at those limestone cliffs! – as well as kayaking.
-Prices are slightly higher on Railay because of its isolation but a fresh coconut will set you back just 85 baht whilst a foot scrub administered while you lounge in the sand is 200.
+Prices are slightly higher on Railay because of its isolation but a fresh coconut will set you back just 85 baht and a foot scrub administered as you lounge in the sand is 200 baht.

-There is a whole section of Ao Nang beach dedicated to massage.
-10 beach huts in a row offer a range of Thai and oil massage, plus will throw in a sun lounger and coffee for the day if you purchase their services!
-We decided to have a massage in the wooden pavilion set slightly back from the beach (mainly because we saw it in the Australian version of Amazing Race!)
+There is a whole section of Ao Nang Beach dedicated to massage.
+10 beach huts in a row offer a range of Thai and oil massage and they’ll throw in a sun lounger and coffee for the day if you purchase their services.
+We decided to have a massage in the wooden pavilion set slightly back from the beach.
+(Mainly because we saw it in the Australian version of Amazing Race!)
 They lured us in with the offer of a 1 hour Thai massage for 300 baht and then upsold us to the oil/Thai combination massage for 450.
 It was still a bargain though, and a bloody good (if slightly painful) experience.

 There’s also a few options in terms of cafes (I’m excluding Starbucks for obvious reasons).
-Family Mart does a decent take away coffee if you need a caffeine fix or you can head to Black Canyon who do a decent Western-style frappe and have free Wi-Fi (you may want to avoid the toilets though!)
+Family Mart does a decent take away coffee if you need a caffeine fix or you can head to Black Canyon who do a decent Western-style frappe and have free Wi-Fi.
+(You may want to avoid using their toilets though – just saying!)

-There are heaps of market stalls and tourist shops around Ao Nang, largely selling the same things so you are in a good position to barter for the best prices.
+There are heaps of market stalls and tourist shops around Ao Nang and most of them sell the same things so you are in a good position to barter for the best prices.
 I couldn’t help but buy the same beach dress I had worn to death since buying it in Thailand in 2007.
 It cost me 400 baht (the same price I paid in Phi Phi in 2007) and knowing the last one lasted me 7 years I’m pretty confident I’ll get my money’s worth.

 So for the very first time I stayed in a room where it was possible to check in, swim out the door and take up a seat at the pool bar!
 Every day at 3pm the barman would lure us over from the patio with his calls of ‘Happy Hour!
 Buy 1 Get 1 Free’ and when I arrived at just past 4 one day he kindly said, ‘Don’t worry I can be late.
 For you it is still Happy Hour.’
 (Joyous words.)

 The décor of the room was how we imagined; small characterful touches combined with convenience and cleanliness.
-I particularly liked the kimono style dressing gowns, and wicker basket and rattan mats provided free of charge for using at the beach.
+I particularly liked the kimono style dressing gowns and wicker basket and rattan mats that are provided free of charge for using at the beach.
 A/C, Wi-Fi, bottled water and breakfast were also included in the price.
 I can’t recommend it enough.

 (Note: I spoke to other guests who had rooms at the back of the hotel and said they overlooked a construction site next door, so ask for a pool view room to get a similar experience to mine!)